Ersandeep977/GIIT_Terrafrom_Task_01/README.md

 Terraform projects

-Create  two instances in which 1 instances should be scripted through “data source” and attach security group on both the instances.
+1. Create  two instances
+2. 1 instances should be scripted through “Normal”.
+3. And  other should be “data source”
+4. attach security group on both the instances.
-Write Terraform script for the Static Web Hosting with S3
+5.Write Terraform script for the Static Web Hosting with S3